Mutya Buena: 2006–2011: Real Girl, other ventures and musical hiatus

-Following her departure from the Sugababes, Buena began working on her debut album in early 2006 after signing with her previous label, Universal Island Records.
+Following her departure from Sugababes, Buena began working on her debut album in early 2006 after signing with her previous label, Universal Island Records.
 She also contributed vocals to the album Soundboy Rock by Groove Armada.
 The first single to be released in the UK featuring Buena was a ballad duet with George Michael, titled "This Is Not Real Love".
 It was released in November 2006 and reached number 15 in the UK.
 Preceding the album, the title track, "Real Girl", was released in early 2007.
 It reached number 2 in the UK and received a BRIT Award nomination for "Best Single".
-The song samples Lenny Kravitz's hit "It Ain't Over 'Til It's Over", and was produced by London-based production company Full Phat.
+The song samples Lenny Kravitz's song "It Ain't Over 'Til It's Over", and was produced by London-based production company Full Phat.
 "Real Girl" was also featured on the Sex and the City, Vol 2: More Music Soundtrack.

 Buena's debut album, Real Girl, peaked at number 10 on the UK Albums Chart.
 "Song 4 Mutya (Out of Control)", her collaboration with dance duo Groove Armada, was released in the UK in July 2007 peaked at number 8.
 The fourth release from the album was "Just a Little Bit", which reached number 65.
-Buena also collaborated with Amy Winehouse, on a re-working of the track "Be My Baby" by The Ronettes titled "B Boy Baby", which reached number 73 in the UK top 75.
+Buena also collaborated with Amy Winehouse, on a re-working of the track "Be My Baby" by the Ronettes titled "B Boy Baby", which reached number 73 in the UK top 75.
 On 1 October 2007, Buena was nominated for the 2007 British "Music of Black Origin" (MOBO) awards at the O2 Arena in London.

 On 12 February 2008, Buena was dropped by her record label due to poor sales and charting positions from Real Girl and her last two singles, "Just a Little Bit" and "B Boy Baby".

 In October 2008, Buena appeared on Alan Carr's Celebrity Ding Dong.
 In January 2009, Buena featured on Asher D's second single "With You", from his album Ashley Walters, as well as the Don-E track "The Time Is Now".
 She also promoted the collaborations "Fallin'" with Agent X and "Give Back" with Tah Mac.
 Buena also joined an array of UK, US and Jamaican artists to feature on the debut single of the London-based urban/funky house production duo, NightShift.
 The song is titled "Can You Persuade Me" and it also features MegaMan (So Solid Crew), DJ Ironik, Sisqó, Tanto Metro & Devonte, TQ, Steelo, Juxci D, J2K, Wretch 32, Sam Obernik and Mr. Vegas.
 After rejection from Buena, the song was then recorded by Pitbull as "I Know You Want Me (Calle Ocho)".

 On 2 January 2009, Buena entered Celebrity Big Brother 6 as a housemate.
 On 16 January 2009, day 15 of the series, she walked out of the Big Brother house after surviving eviction the same night.
 She was the last celebrity housemate to walk from the show until Claire King left the Summer 2014 series of Celebrity Big Brother on 31 August 2014.